Victorsitou/disnake/docs/api.rst

     :param after: The guild scheduled event after the update.
     :type after: :class:`GuildScheduledEvent`

-.. function:: on_scheduled_event_subscribe(event, user)
+.. function:: on_guild_scheduled_event_subscribe(event, user)
+              on_guild_scheduled_event_unsubscribe(event, user)

-    Called when a user subscribes to a guild scheduled event.
+    Called when a user subscribes to or unsubscribes from a guild scheduled event.

     This requires :attr:`Intents.guild_scheduled_events` and :attr:`Intents.members` to be enabled.

     .. versionadded:: 2.3

-    :param event: The guild scheduled event that the user subscribed to.
+    :param event: The guild scheduled event that the user subscribed to or unsubscribed from.
     :type event: :class:`GuildScheduledEvent`
-    :param user: The user that subscribed to the scheduled event. ``Union[:class:`Member`, :class:`User`]``?
-    :type user: :class:`User`

-.. function:: on_scheduled_event_unsubscribe(event, user)

-    Called when a user unsubscribes from a guild scheduled event.

-    This requires :attr:`Intents.guild_scheduled_events` and :attr:`Intents.members` to be enabled.

-    .. versionadded:: 2.3

-    :param event: The guild scheduled event that the user unsubscribed from.
-    :type event: :class:`GuildScheduledEvent`
-    :param user: The user that unsubscribed from the scheduled event. ``Union[:class:`Member`, :class:`User`]``?
+    :param user: The user who subscribed to or unsubscribed from the event.
-    :type user: :class:`User`
+    :type user: Union[:class:`Member`, :class:`User`]

 .. function:: on_stage_instance_create(stage_instance)
               on_stage_instance_delete(stage_instance)